lokesh2201013/Recruitment-Management-System/README.md

 ## Notes

-- **OS-specific Considerations**: When switching between Windows and Linux, ensure that paths (like file paths for resume uploads) are adjusted accordingly.
-- **JWT Secret Key**: Ensure that the JWT secret key (mysecretkey123) is kept secure and ideally stored in environment variables, not hardcoded.
+- **JWT Secret Key**: Ensure that the JWT secret key (`mysecretkey123`) is kept secure and ideally stored in environment variables, not hardcoded.
-- **Database Configuration**: Ensure the PostgreSQL service is running and accessible on your operating system.
+- **API Key for Resume Parsing**: Replace the placeholder API key (`0bWeisRWoLj3UdXt3MXMSMWptYFIpQfS`) with your actual API key from the resume parsing service.
+- **Error Handling**: The API returns error messages in JSON format.
+Ensure to handle these appropriately in your client application.
+- **Database Migrations**: The `config.DB.AutoMigrate()` function will automatically create tables based on your models.
+Ensure your models are defined correctly.

+---

+Feel free to reach out if you have any questions or need further assistance with the API!